Russian tea culture: Brewing and serving

+Conversely, a tea time can also be had separately from a meal.
+Tea parties can be formal occasions on their own, and it is not uncommon for Russians to be sipping tea throughout the day.
+Furthermore, tea is offered as a form of courtesy to guests, even on short visits, especially when it is cold outside.
+Office culture in particular includes not just tea breaks, but tea served during lengthy meetings, and offered wherever a visitor has to wait any meaningful amount of time.
+On such occasions, tea is usually brewed in satchels, and accompanied by nothing but sugar and maybe a single pastry variety.

+On formal occasions, tea is enjoyed from porcelain or faïence teacups with matching saucers; such teacups are rarely larger than 200 to 250 ml.
+While it is not a hard etiquette requirement, it is considered good taste for teacups to come from a single set for everyone at the table.
+Thus, many Russian families have a tea set set aside especially for festive and formal occasions.
+Russian porcelain factories offer a wide range of such tea sets, the Imperial Porcelain Factory cobalt blue net design with 22 karat gold in particular considered something of a household name.

+In more casual situations, tea can be drunk from any cups or mugs, their size reaching up to half a liter or even more.
+If the beverage in the cup is excessively hot, it is considered permissible—but not polite—to sip it from the saucer.
+Glasses are rarely used for tea consumption, other than on the railroads, where the traditional combination of a glass (sometimes a Soviet-style faceted one) and a glass holder is served by any conductor on demand, to be brewed with the hot water available from the tea urn found at the end of the carriage.

 Tea culture

 According to William Pokhlyobkin, tea in Russia was not regarded as a self-dependent beverage; thus, even the affluent classes adorned it with a jam, syrup, cakes, cookies, candies, lemon and other sweets.
 This is similar to the archaic idiom "чай да сахар" (tea and sugar, translit. chay da sakhar).
-The Russian language utilizes some memes pertaining to tea consumption, including "чайку-с?" ("some tea?" in an archaic manner, translit. chayku s), used by the pre-Revolutionary attendants.
+The Russian language utilizes some colloquialisms pertaining to tea consumption, including "чайку-с?" ("some tea?" in an archaic manner, translit. chayku s), used by the pre-Revolutionary attendants.
 The others are "гонять чаи" (chase the teas, i.e. drinking the tea for overly prolonged periods; translit. gonyat' chaii) and "побаловаться чайком" (indulging in tea, translit. pobalovat'sya chaykom).
 Tea was made a significant element of cultural life by the literati of the Karamzinian circle.
 By the mid-19th century tea had won over the town class, the merchants and the petty bourgeoisie.
 This is reflected in the dramas of Alexander Ostrovsky.
 Since Ostrovsky's time, the duration of time and the amount of tea consumed have appreciated.
-Alexander Pushkin in Eugene Onegin displayed the role of tea in establishing romantic relations: